thodl15/krammer/README.md

 A lightweight note taking application written using React/Redux

 # Goal
-Make a simple note-taking applicatino using React.js that allows tag inclusion via hashtags.
+Make a simple note-taking application using React.js that allows tag inclusion via hashtags.

 # Design
 Based on some other designs that exist out in the wild, it will be a vertical display of all entries, sorted by time of creation.